Bahaaib/The-Complete-Flutter-Roadmap-2020/README.md

 # The Complete Flutter Roadmap 2020
-A Roadmap for mastering mobile development using Flutter Framework updated for 2020
+A Roadmap to master mobile development using Flutter Framework updated for 2020